Long-term consistency of aperiodic and periodic physiomarkers in subthalamic local field potentials in Parkinson’s disease

 Abstract

-Beta oscillations (± 13-35 Hz) and aperiodic spectral features extracted from local field potential (LFP) recordings have been identified as promising physiomarkers for adaptive deep brain stimulation (aDBS) in Parkinson's disease.
-However, the long-term consistency of these signal features in patients years after DBS implantation is still unclear.
+Beta oscillations (±13–35 Hz) and aperiodic spectral features extracted from local field potential (LFP) recordings have been identified as promising physiomarkers for adaptive deep brain stimulation (aDBS) in Parkinson’s disease.
+However, the long-term consistency of these signal features across behavioural and clinical conditions remains unclear.
 Bilateral subthalamic nucleus LFPs were recorded from twelve patients with an average inter-recording interval of 137 days, during rest, a finger-to-nose task and speech, with stimulation switched off and on.
-Intra-class correlation coefficients indicated moderate between-visit consistency for the aperiodic offset and exponent but good to excellent consistency of beta peak power.
-Task execution and stimulation induced aperiodic and power changes that were statistically comparable across visits.
-Results remained inconclusive regarding which beta peaks exhibited the strongest power suppression post-stimulation.
-Our findings support the potential of beta peak power as a primary physiomarker for aDBS, with aperiodic components serving as supplementary markers.
+Intra-class correlation coefficients indicated moderate between-visit consistency for aperiodic offset and exponent but good to excellent consistency of beta peak power.
+Most aperiodic and power changes induced by task execution and stimulation were statistically comparable across visits.
+Results remained inconclusive regarding the properties of beta peaks exhibiting the strongest power suppression post-stimulation.
+Our findings support the potential of beta peak power as primary physiomarker for aDBS, with aperiodic components as possibly suitable supplementary markers.

 Article activity feed